caffyn/PTUMoveMaster/README.md

 # PTUMoveMaster
 This is an automation assistant for Foundry PTU.
+(Currently this requires the *development* branch of https://github.com/dylanpiera/Foundry-Pokemon-Tabletop-United-System, not the stable release.)

 You no longer have to use the script described below!
 Now, just select a token and the Move Master sidebar will appear.
 Target a token as well to get effectiveness info (if enabled) throw pokeballs, or apply items.
 If you have no target, you are assumed to be targeting yourself.